Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFB, more

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFB picks on Saturday, November 29
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, NBA, CFB picks on Wednesday, December 3

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-There are rivalry games galore this weekend, both in the college football world and in the NFL.
-The best DFS apps give you the opportunity to make both college football picks and NFL player props with either, or both.
-With the Betr Picks promo code CBSSPORTS, you can wager on Ohio State vs. Michigan, Alabama vs. Auburn, Colts vs. Texans or Raiders vs. Chargers, amongst others.
+Wednesday has a loaded sports slate with nine NBA games, five NHL matchups and seven college basketball games involving ranked teams.
+Thus, you have a bevy of options at the best DFS apps to make wagers on, or you could look ahead to upcoming football games.
+'Thursday Night Football' features the Cowboys against the Lions, while championship weekend in college football begins on Friday.
+With the Betr Picks promo code CBSSPORTS, you can make picks for any of these sports, or even combine predictions into a parlay.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.